churchred/pygameGUI/README.md

 ## Modules

 The library provides several GUI elements, each with customizable attributes and functions.
-Note that most properties should not be modified after creation, except for color-related attributes.
+Note that most properties should not be modified after creation, except for most color-related attributes, but not text-colors as they'll need to be re-rendered.

 ### Available Modules